sixym3/CarbonShare/README.md

 # CarbonShare
 Introducing CommuteShare – the app that connects commuters for an eco-friendly ride.
+With CommuteShare, you can easily find and share rides with fellow commuters, reducing traffic congestion and minimizing your carbon footprint.
+Plus, with our innovative use of blockchain technology, companies can offset their carbon emissions by purchasing CommuteShare tokens.
+It's a win-win for everyone - you get a convenient and affordable way to commute, and companies get a simple and effective way to reduce their environmental impact.